openforcefield/openff-docs/source/install.md

     1. When asked for an install destination, choose a directory owned by your user account (such as the default).

     2. When asked if you'd like to initialize MambaForge, answer "yes".
-For more information about this choice, see [](conda_init).
+Note that this will modify your shell's startup script; for more information about this choice, see [](conda_init).

     3. Once the installer is finished, close the window and run the following command in a new terminal window: